-Genetic analysis of eight genes shows this 28-year-old patient with severe periodontal disease has an intermediate risk of an enhanced immune response to specific periodontal pathogens and an intermediate risk for chronic systemic inflammation producing an increased risk of heart disease.
-This helps explain her severe periodontal disease and means extra intensive treatment and maintenance will be required to keep her periodontal pathogens at a low level to prevent recurrence of the disease.
+Genetic analysis of eight genes shows this 28-year-old patient with severe periodontal disease has an intermediate risk of an enhanced immune response to specific periodontal pathogens, and an intermediate risk for chronic systemic inflammation producing an increased risk of heart disease.
+This helps explain her severe periodontal disease, and means extra intensive treatment and maintenance will be required to keep her periodontal pathogens at a low level to prevent recurrence of the disease.
 (See page 20 to view her high levels of most periodontal pathogens.)

-Type of Immunity Inflammation Index
+Gene Marker Genotype Inflammation Inde

-Innate Beta-defensin 1 (DEFB1) G/G Low Risk
+Beta-defensin 1 (DEFB1) G/G

-CD14 (CD14) T/T
+Innate CD14 (CD14) T/T Low Risk

 Toll-like receptor 4 (TLR4) AAVCC

-Acquired Tumor necrosis factor alpha (TNF-alpha) C/T Intermediate Risk
+Tumor necrosis factor alpha (TNF-alpha) C/T

 Interleukin 1 (IL1) CC/CC

-Interleukin 6 (IL6) C/G
+Acquired Interleukin 6 (IL6) C/G Intermediate Risk

 Interleukin 17A (IL17A) G/A

 Matrix Metallopeptidase 3 (MMP3) 6A/6A